Home | Media | News | The Court Examined the Constitutionality of Certain Provisions of the Audiovisual Code on State Informational Security

-According to the applicant, the contested law that bans broadcasters and distributors of mass information services from transmitting informational, analytical, military and political content programs produced in other countries than those of the European Union, United States of America, Canada and states that ratified the European Convention on Transfrontier Television, is contrary to Articles 31, 32, 34 and 54 of the Constitution.
+According to the applicant, the contested law that bans broadcasters and media service distributors from transmitting informational, analytical, military and political content programs produced in other countries than those of the European Union, United States of America, Canada and states that ratified the European Convention on Transfrontier Television, is contrary to Articles 31, 32, 34 and 54 of the Constitution.

 Assessment of the Court:

 From a general perspective, following an initial analysis of the contested law, the Court acknowledged that it complies with the standards of the quality of law, as it meets the clear, precise and predictable criteria.
 Nevertheless, with regard to its character, the Court observed that it is a rigid law, because it establishes a blanket ban for broadcasters and service distributors from transmitting informational, analytical, military and political content programs produced in other states than that of the European Union member states, United States of America, Canada and states that have ratified the European Convention on Transfrontier Television.